-Small cave in the east wall of Mexican CanyonYou will need a state park vehicle pass to get into Fort Robinson.
+Red TapeYou will need a state park vehicle pass to get into Fort Robinson.
 There are camping fees, and they really do enforce campfire regulations.
 The whole northwest part of Nebraska has lost over 200 square miles of forests and grasslands in the last few years.
-Everyone takes fire dangers very seriously.
-That is also why there are strict regulations on fireworks.
-Consumption of alcoholic beverages is quite regulated too, so be forewarned.
+Everyone takes fire dangers seriously.
+That is why there are strict regulations on campfires and fireworks.
+Consumption of alcoholic beverages is also quite regulated, so be forewarned.

 When to Climb

 Box Canyon on Mexican Canyon's Side A Double Entrance Cave in Mexican CanyonThe butte is open to climb any time of the year.
 But, deer hunting and wild turkey hunting seasons may not be the best times.
 Call the state park office for more specific information on hunting seasons at Fort Robinson.
 If you must hike during hunting season, wear lots of orange.